assebc/games-arch/README.md

 # games-arch
-Simple game arch with multiple easy games, all of this in C, and gaming in terminal!!
+Simple game arch with multiple classic games, all of this in C, and gaming in terminal!!